History of the Program:

 (3) The family is the primary caretaker of their pet while staying at the family violence shelter.
 This alleviates concerns about residents and staff being injured by a stressed pet.

 (4) Keeping SAF-T simple so that your shelter can successfully start and sustain the program to help families.

 Download the SAF-T Start-Up Manual and learn how your shelter can protect more families today!

 About the Founder of SAF-T:

-Allie has been training criminal justice professionals since 1997 and has conducted over 350 trainings and published over 50 professional publications, including two books: Defending the Defenseless: A Guide to Protecting and Advocating for Pets (2011) and How Shelter Pets are Brokered for Experimentation: Understanding Pound Seizure (2010).
+Allie is now a legal consultant and Founder/CEO of SAF-T. She travels nationally and internationally to speak at conferences and help domestic violence shelters create on-site pet housing.
+She has been training criminal justice professionals since 1997 and has conducted over 400 trainings and published over 50 professional publications, including two books: Defending the Defenseless: A Guide to Protecting and Advocating for Pets (2011) and How Shelter Pets are Brokered for Experimentation: Understanding Pound Seizure (2010).

 - Liaison to the American Bar Association’s Commission on Domestic & Sexual Violence;

 - Advisory Group for the Association of Professional Humane Educators;

 - Council Member of the Michigan State Bar Animal Law Section;

 - Executive Board of the National Coalition on Violence Against Animals;